 Swing Consistency

-Swing consistency measures how much a golfer's key swing characteristics — tempo, plane, impact position — vary from one swing to the next, with lower variability generally correlating with tighter shot dispersion.
+Swing consistency measures how much a golfer's key swing traits.
+This means tempo, plane, impact position.
+This means vary from one swing to the next, with lower variability generally correlating with tighter shot dispersion.

-While individual swing metrics like tempo ratio or club path describe a single swing, swing consistency looks across many swings to measure variability itself — how much a specific number changes from one recorded swing to the next.
-A golfer can have an excellent average tempo ratio but poor consistency if that ratio swings widely from shot to shot; conversely, a slightly unconventional but very stable pattern often produces better on-course results than an ideal-looking but erratic one.
+While individual swing metrics like tempo ratio or club path describe a single swing, swing consistency looks across many swings to measure variability itself.
+This means how much a specific number changes from one recorded swing to the next.
+A golfer can have an excellent average tempo ratio but poor consistency if that ratio swings widely from shot to shot.
+Conversely, a slightly unconventional but very stable pattern often produces better on-course results than an ideal-looking but erratic one.

-Consistency metrics are most useful when tracked across a meaningful sample of swings rather than judged from a single recording, since any one swing can be an outlier for reasons unrelated to a golfer's underlying pattern — fatigue, distraction, an awkward lie.
+Consistency metrics are most useful when tracked across a meaningful sample of swings rather than judged from a single recording, since any one swing can be an outlier for reasons unrelated to a golfer's underlying pattern.
+This means fatigue, distraction, an awkward lie.

-Improving consistency is often a different project from improving the "quality" of an individual swing position: a golfer might need to simplify their swing, tighten their practice routine, or address a compensation pattern that appears only intermittently, rather than chase a better average number.
+Improving consistency is often a different project from improving the "quality" of an individual swing position.
+This means a golfer might need to simplify their swing, tighten their practice routine, or address a compensation pattern that appears only intermittently, rather than chase a better average number.

 Example

-A golfer's average club path is a perfectly reasonable +1°, but individual swings range from -6° to +8° — the wide spread signals a consistency problem the average alone would hide.
+A golfer's average club path is a perfectly reasonable +1°.
+But individual swings range from -6° to +8°.
+This means the wide spread signals a consistency problem the average alone would hide.

 In SwingVantage Motion Lab